 Then there is the question of authenticity—a slippery value judgement if there ever was one.
-However, one tangible way to measure authenticity is how much it adheres to old traditions.
+Still, there is at least one tangible way to measure authenticity: How much does the practice adhere to old traditions?

-Byzantine goldbeaters would certainly recognize Menegazzo’s methods; only a few small changes have been made in the past century, but none of them relates to the hand beating itself.
+Byzantine goldbeaters would certainly recognize Menegazzo’s methods; only a few small changes have been made in the past century, and none of them relates to the hand-beating itself.
 “We’ve reduced the phases and the time required for beating,” Marino said, “but the process of working the gold has remained the same.”
 Gas recently replaced coal to heat the crucible. (“You needed half a day to smelt the gold with coal,” he says.
 With gas, it takes about half an hour.)

 To save time, Menegazzo does use a motorized tilt hammer for the first round of beating.
 That doesn’t bother Grimwade.
 “I’m content that he uses a tilt hammer in the early stages, as this was commonly done in the past.”
 To make a packet of leaves for these beatings, mylar has replaced “goldbeater’s skins,” which were always made from the membrane of ox intestines.
 It’s not that there are no more oxen, but they’re expensive; more important, the plastic lasts longer. (“I don’t know if goldbeater’s skins would be good, I never used them,” Marino says.
 “But I know that after 100 blows you had to repair them.
 The mylar lasts for 1,000 blows.”)